 "Fitness trackers combine key ingredients for motivating people to reach their health goals — self-monitoring, setting goals, getting frequent feedback on progress, revising goals if needed, social support, and developing a sense of self-efficacy."

-Setting realistic and achievable goals is a key factor in motivation, as related by Cadmus-Bertram above, and is one area where fitness trackers actually help quite a bit.
+Setting realistic and achievable goals is a key factor in motivation and is one area where fitness trackers actually help quite a bit.
 However, fitness trackers can't tell you if a goal is achievable; ultimately, only trial and error can do that.
 What fitness trackers can do is give you the data upon which you can revise your goals, if necessary.